-Note that the x-axis covers a fair bit of time so even if you were to imagine month or two long windows, interpretation doesn’t change.
+Note that the x-axis covers a fair bit of time.
+So even if you were to imagine month or two long lag between the time the scandal breaks and public opinion changes, interpretation doesn’t change.

 The median Democrat referred to in television news is to the left of the House Democratic Median, and the median Republican politician referred to is to the left of the House Republican Median.